hyperledger/besu-docs/docs/HowTo/Deploy/Bootnodes.md

 To allow for failure, specify all bootnodes on the command line (even to the bootnodes themselves).

 !!! example
-    If your network has 2 bootnodes, pass the following parameter to all nodes including the bootnodes.
+    If your network has two bootnodes, pass the following parameter to all nodes, including the bootnodes.

-    `--bootnodes=enode://<publicKeyBootnode1>@10.0.0.100:30303, <publicKeyBootnode2>@10.0.1.101:30303`
+    `--bootnodes=enode://<publicKeyBootnode1>@<ipBootnode1>:30303,<publicKeyBootnode2>@<ipBootnode2>:30303`

+!!! tip
+    Having each bootnode list the other bootnodes increases the speed of discovery.
+Nodes ignore their own enode in the bootnodes list so it's not required to specify different bootnode lists to the bootnodes themselves.

 ## Adding and Removing Bootnodes